 The Group acknowledges that employees, customers and business partners are crucial to its sustainable growth.
-The Group is hence committed to building up close and caring relationship with its employees, provide exceptional service to its customers and enhance partnership with its business partners.
+The Group is hence committed to providing a friendly and caring working environment for its employees, providing excellent service to its customers and maintaining trust relationship with its business partners.